 September 29-30th Germany Kill 30,000 Jews at Babi Yar

 Babi Yar a few days after the big massacresThe Germans killed over 30,000 Jews in Kiev in two days at a ravine outslde the city called Babi Yar.
 The German moved the Jews and then shot 100 hundred at a time with machine guns.
 Many Jews were buried alive.

-Before the war Kiev was the home to 160,000 Jews.
-As the German forces neared Kiev over 100,000 news fled eastward.
-Most of the remaining Jews were old or young not able to flee.
-The Germans entered the city on September 19,1941.
+Before the war, Kiev was the home to 160,000 Jews.
+As the German forces neared Kiev over 100,000 Jews fled eastward.
+Most of the remaining Jews were old or young not able to escape.
+The Germans entered the city on September 19, 1941.
 A few days after their arrival the army headquarters and other buildings blew up, hundreds of Germany soldiers and officers were killed.
-The bombs had been placed by NKVD agents.
+NKVD agents had placed the bombs.
 The Germans used the bombing as an excuse to liquidate the cities Jewish population.

 On September 27th and 28th posters were put up throughout the city ordering the Jews to assemble to be resettled the next day.
 The Jews believed that they were indeed be resettled.
 Instead, the Einsatzkommando moved the Jews of Babi Yar to a ravine just outside the city call Babi War.
 Once there they were undressed and shot, with their bodies falling into the ravine.